Xilinx/Vitis_Libraries/quantitative_finance/L2/tests/M76Engine/README.md

             make all TARGET=hw PLATFORM=xilinx_u250_xdma_201830_1
                 Generates the m76_demo application and the FPGA xclbin file to run on a xilinx_u250_xdma_201830_1 card

-            make all TARGET=sw_emu
-                Generates the m76_demo application to run a sofware simulation of the FPGA

 ## Running the demo
 ### Example 1: